hharryyf/CompetitiveProgramming/2022-/README.md

 several groups with respect to the child of C. Each child we can only select a single point.
 This reduces the problem to a knapsack dp problem.
 Overall time complexity O(K*N^2). https://codeforces.com/contest/1551/problem/F

+61. Cars [solved] (diff=2200, bipartite coloring, top-sort) If we have a constraint, it is easy to see that the two cars must move in the opposite direction.
+This observation tells us we can construct a bipartite graph, and do black/white coloring.
+If the color is black, we say the car is moving left, otherwise, the car moves right.
+Now once we fix the directions, we can calculate the relative position of the cars using top-sort. https://codeforces.com/problemset/problem/1635/E

+62. Train Maintenance [solved] (diff=2200, sqrt decomposition) If x + y is large, we can simply brute force and update all the related intervals.
+If x + y is short, we know that the train is under maintainance if and only if the date % (x + y) is within the maintainance range.
+Note that if (x + y) is small, the range is small as well.
+Hence, our solution is set the x + y limit to be sqrt(M), and deal with these two cases seperately. https://codeforces.com/contest/1580/problem/C